 Our Services

-At Community Case Management, we focus on crafting detailed, personalized service plans that prioritize the principles of autonomy, empowerment, community integration, health, and safety.
-Our dedicated team offers Case Management services to adults aged 18 and above who have intellectual and/or developmental disabilities.
+In Community Case Management, we craft detailed, personalized service plans prioritizing autonomy, empowerment, community integration, health, and safety.
+Our dedicated team offers Case Management services to adults aged 18 and above with intellectual and/or developmental disabilities.
 Our services encompass a wide range of support, including but not limited to the creation and ongoing management of a comprehensive, person-centered service plan.
 We engage in activities such as referring and coordinating necessary services and supports, advocating for our clients, and identifying their needs and aspirations.
 Utilizing the “Charting the Life Course” framework, we assist our clients in conceptualizing their ideal life, setting objectives, and tackling challenges while navigating and advocating for the necessary support.
-Moreover, our Case Management professionals deliver exceptional Individual Service Plans, which detail all the supports and services provided to each individual.
-These plans comply with the HCBS rule setting and are meticulously reviewed every 90 days and updated annually to ensure relevance and effectiveness.

 Our Team